Mickey's Once Upon a Christmas: Stuck on Christmas

-In A Very Goofy Christmas, Goofy and his son Max prepare to mail a letter to Santa Claus.
-After a series of shenanigans involving them attempting to catch up with a mail truck that has driven off, their neighbor Pete tells Max that Santa does not exist, saying that it is impossible for him to fly around the world in one night.
+A Very Goofy Christmas

+Goofy and his son Max prepare to mail a letter to Santa Claus.
+After a series of shenanigans involving them attempting to catch up with a mail truck that has driven off, their neighbour Pete tells Max that Santa does not exist, saying that he can't fly around the world in one night.
 Things begin to get worse when Goofy poses as Santa for some kids of a family in need, making Max believe that he tricked him upon discovering that this "Santa" is actually just his father.
-Goofy is determined to prove to Max that Santa does exist, and stays up on the house's roof all night on Christmas Ever to keep an eye out for him and photograph him, while a distraught Max just wants to move on and wishes for Goofy to do the same.
-After mistaking a Beagle Boy (who was robbing Pete's house) for Santa, Goofy eventually gives up hope of Santa coming.
-Max then does everything that Goofy did to try and cheer him up, including posing as (a very small) Santa himself, although Goofy soon finds out.
-The real Santa actually comes and gives Max the snowboard he had asked for earlier (as well as burying Pete's house next-door in snow as punishment for his disbelief and cruelly messing with Max's beliefs).
+Goofy is determined to prove to Max that Santa does exist, and stays up on the house's roof all night on Christmas Eve to keep an eye out for him and photograph him, while a distraught Max just wants to move on and wishes for Goofy to do the same.

+After mistaking a robber (who was robbing Pete's house) for Santa, Goofy eventually gives up hope of Santa coming.
+Max then does everything that Goofy did to try and cheer him up, including posing as a Santa himself, although Goofy soon finds out.
+The real Santa actually comes and gives Max the snowboard he had asked for earlier (as well as burying Pete in snow as punishment, rather than giving him any presents, for his disbelief and cruelly messing with Max's beliefs).
 When Max asks Goofy if Santa forgot his present, Goofy answers that every year he always asks for and receives the same gift: Max's happiness.